 I spoke to a member of the Qantas cabin staff and mentioned that there was aurora expected to the south tonight and if the pilots see anything maybe they could let me know, as they’re in a darker cockpit.

 It Did Not Look Like That Out The Window

 Your eyes have to be adjusted to the dark to be able to see the aurora with the naked eye.
 I could hardly even make out the stars from my seat in the well-lit plane cabin!
 Even then, the camera is much better at picking up the bright colours of the aurora that our eyes never can.
 This is due to the cones in your eye that only pick up muted colours in the dark.

 The flight hostess came back just as dinner was being served and said the pilots could see something.
 I quickly built my little soft fortress again and started taking photos.
-This time it was definitely aurora with a very distinct green band on the horizon and a pink curtain floating above it.
+This time it was definitely aurora with a very distinct green band on the horizon and a pink curtain floating above it, with some well-defined beams.
 I’ve only seen aurora once before and this was definitely a much better show and no clouds to block it when you’re at 30,000ft!

 For the photography enthusiasts, these are the settings I used to get the shot.

 – 13 second exposure

 Stars move surprisingly quickly, and with a normal astro capture you’d be limited to a 35 second exposure with a 14mm wide lens.
 There’s a formula you can use to figure out the maximum exposure for your lens focal length.

 500 ÷ camera lens focal length = maximum exposure before star trails